moonrepo/setup-rust/README.md

 This action will automatically install the appropriate toolchain with `rustup` by inspecting the `RUSTUP_TOOLCHAIN` environment variable or the `rust-toolchain.toml` (preferred) or `rust-toolchain` configuration files.
+To specify the location of the toolchain configuration files you can use `rust-toolchain-file` option.
 If no toolchain found, will default to `stable`.

 ```toml
 # rust-toolchain.toml